cloud-elements/devportal/docs/guides/elements/hooks.md

 ## Examples

 This section presents some possible use cases for hooks.
-Because you can write Javascript, the possibilities available are limited only to your needs and imagination.
+Because you can write JavaScript, the possibilities available are limited only to your needs and imagination.

 * [Global Pre-Request Hook for All Delete Methods](#global-pre-request-hook-for-all-delete-methods)
 * [Pre-Request Hook Using Element Configuration](#pre-request-hook-using-element-configuration)